IbrahemSohail/shoply/README.md

 To Run Project We Must do this steps :

-1- run mysql from examp
+1- run mysql from xampp
 2- run laravel files by terminal-> php artisan ser
 3- to run front-end fikes by terminal -> npm run dev